 - Maoism is a form of communism developed by Mao Zedong.

-- It is a doctrine to capture State power through a combination of armed insurgency, mass mobilization and strategic alliances.
+- It is a doctrine to capture State power through a combination of an armed insurgency, mass mobilization and strategic alliances.

 - Mao called this process, the ‘Protracted People’s War’, where the emphasis is on ‘military line’ to capture power.